geunhyung/an/lab5.md

 **Which LSPs are configured between the routers?
 Explain the labels used by each LSP.**

 There is only one LSP configured in the whole setup and that is the LSP `toR8`.
 This LSP has an ingress at R5 and an egress at R8, with R6 and R7 acting as LSRs.
+Label 299824 is used on routers rx6 and rx7 to recognize traffic for LSP `toR8`.
+Router rx7 uses label 3 as its outgoing label.
+The label `3` is the *Explicit NULL* label which will cause R7 to already pop the label for R8 so it can start processing the packet immediately.

+	student@srx5> show mpls lsp
+	Ingress LSP: 1 sessions
+	To              From            State Rt P     ActivePath       LSPname 8.8.8.8         5.5.5.5         Up     0 *                      toR8
+	Total 1 displayed, Up 1, Down 0

+	student@srx6> show mpls lsp
+	Transit LSP: 1 sessions
+	To              From            State   Rt Style Labelin Labelout LSPname 8.8.8.8         5.5.5.5         Up       0  1 FF  299824   299824 toR8
+	Total 1 displayed, Up 1, Down 0

+	student@srx7> show mpls lsp
+	Transit LSP: 1 sessions
+	To              From            State   Rt Style Labelin Labelout LSPname 8.8.8.8         5.5.5.5         Up       0  1 FF  299824        3 toR8
+	Total 1 displayed, Up 1, Down 0

+	student@srx8> show mpls lsp
+	Egress LSP: 1 sessions
+	To              From            State   Rt Style Labelin Labelout LSPname 8.8.8.8         5.5.5.5         Up       0  1 FF       3        - toR8
+	Total 1 displayed, Up 1, Down 0

+**Question 4: RSVP is also configured, which tunnel is built?**
+The RSVP tunnel that is build is the same as the LSP we saw before.

 	student@srx5> show rsvp session
 	Ingress RSVP: 1 sessions
 	To              From            State   Rt Style Labelin Labelout LSPname 8.8.8.8         5.5.5.5         Up       0  1 FF       -   299824 toR8